PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 05:31:08
+Last updated: 2024-04-12 05:31:42
-Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark
+Random Quote: That's the weird thing about the Internet.
+Ten people can feel like the whole world. - Rue Bennett